REG 05.50.04 - SPA Employee Performance Appraisal Program

 7.5.2.
 Submission of Annual Appraisal ratings

-Annual appraisal ratings will be forwarded to Human Resources at the close of the annual performance cycle to be included in the Office of State Personnel database.
+Annual appraisal ratings will be forwarded to Human Resources at the close of the annual performance cycle to be included in the Office of State Human Resources database.

 7.6.
 Disagreement with Appraisal Ratings